scaffold-eth/se-2-challenges/README.md

 ---

 🏃 Head to your next challenge [here](https://github.com/scaffold-eth/se-2-challenges).

-💬 Meet other builders working on this challenge in the [Challenge 0 telegram channel](https://t.me/+Y2vqXZZ_pEFhMGMx)!!!

 👉 Problems, questions, comments on the stack?
 Post them to the [🏗 scaffold-eth developers chat](https://t.me/joinchat/F7nCRK3kI93PoCOk)